-SDLT Higher Rates: Conditions for Multiple Dwellings and Additional Property Interests Explained
+SDLT Higher Rates: Rules for Companies and Trustees Buying Additional Properties

-• An interest in that other dwelling is ignored for Condition B if it is subject to a lease with more than 21 years left to run.
+• A company usually pays the higher SDLT rates if it buys a major interest in a dwelling for at least £40,000 and the interest is not subject to a lease with more than 21 years left to run.

 Scroll down for the full analysis.